rawdpiper/instagram_media_downloader/README.md

 ## Instagram_Media_Downloader
-- Download all photos and videos from your friend's or favorite celebrity Instagram page with ease
+- Download all photos and videos from your friend's or favorite celebrity"s Instagram page with ease
 - Username and Password not needed

 ## Requirements